solidjs-community/solid-primitives/README.md

 # Solid Primitives

-A project to aggregate and develop high-quality, community contributed Solid primitives, components and directives.
+A project that strives to develop high-quality, community contributed Solid primitives.
 All utilities are well tested and continuously maintained.
 Every contribution to the repository is checked for quality and maintained by the highest degree of excellence.
-The ultimate goal is to provide a properly reactive layer for browser APIs and common helpers.
+The ultimate goal is to extend Solid's primary and secondary primitives with a set of tertiary primitives.

 ## Philosophy

-The goal of Solid Primitives is to be an official aggregation of utilities that wrap core logic on the client and server.
-Each primitive is designed to act as a building block or keystone, the goal being to DRY up source as much as possible and fit together logic as a compact system of parts.

-Ultimately the more rooted these primitives are, the better they act as foundation within Solid's base ecosystem.
+The goal of Solid Primitives is to wrap client and server side functionality to provide a fully reactive API layer.
+Ultimately the more rooted our tertiary primitives are, the more they act as foundation within Solid's base ecosystem.
 With well built and re-used foundations, the smaller (aggregate tree-shaking benefits), more concise (readability) and stable (consistent and managed testing + maintenance) applications can be overall.

 ## A Rallying Call

 Other frameworks have large and extremely well established ecosystems.
 Notably React which has a vast array of component and hooks.
 The amount of choice within the ecosystem is great but often these tools are built as one-offs resulting in often un-tested logic or are designed with narrow needs.
 Over time the less concise these building blocks are the more they tend to repeat themselves.

-Our goal with Primitives is to bring the community together to contribute, evolve and use a base set of foundations in their work.
-The more we work together, the stronger and richer of an ecosystem we can build and the more we all benefit.
+Our goal with Primitives is to bring the community together to contribute, evolve and utilize a powerful centralize primitive foundation.

-We aren't trying to replace the ecosystem of React and other libraries with a monosolution, but merely offer a consistent and tightly defined set of tools.
-A community ecosystem will and should continue offering alternatives to expand a users choice.
-It's this fine balance we as maintainers of Primitives need to juggle.

 ## Design Maxims

-All Primitives packages follow a single consistency and promise.
-We guarentee that each is created with the utmost care, providing primitivates that are:
+All our primitives are meant to be consistent and sustain a level of quality.
+We guarentee that each is created with the utmost care.
+Our primitivates are:

 1. Documented and follow a consistent style guide
 2. Be well tested